-Credit risk is the risk to earnings and/or capital arising from the failure of a borrower, issuer or counterparty to perform as agreed on an obligation.
+Credit risk is the risk to interest income or principal from the failure of a borrower or counterparty to perform on an obligation.
 Credit risk is inherent in many of Northern Trust's activities.
-A significant component of credit risk relates to the loan portfolio.
+A significant component of credit risk relates to the securities portfolio and loan portfolio.
 In addition, credit risk is inherent in certain contractual obligations such as legally binding commitments to extend credit, commercial letters of credit and standby letters of credit.